Props-Labs/props-fuels/apps/docs/index.md

 ## Usage

-To use the SDK, you must first create an instance of the `Octane` class:
+To use the SDK, you must first create an instance of the `PropsSDK` class:

 ```javascript
 import { PropsSDK } from '@props/fuels';